There are 2 types of lymphoedema, primary and secondary lymphoedema. They have different causes.

 Secondary lymphoedema

-Secondary lymphoedema develops in people when their lymphatic system is damaged.
+Secondary lymphoedema happens when your lymphatic system is damaged.

 Surgery for cancer

-Some cancer treatments can include surgery to remove sections of the lymphatic system.
+Some cancer treatments can include surgery to remove parts of the lymphatic system, such as lymph nodes.

 Your surgeon will try to limit damage to your lymphatic system.
 But sometimes this is not possible.
 There's a high risk of having lymphoedema if you need to have some lymph nodes removed.